4 Summer Safety Tips for Your Vision in 2020

 1. Avoid UV Radiation

-The biggest danger to your vision during the summer is UV radiation, which can be ultraviolet radiation from the sun or from artificial light.
-It comes in two main types: UV-A and UV-B rays.
+The biggest danger to your vision during the summer is UV radiation.
+This comes in the form of ultraviolet radiation from the sun or from artificial light.
+UV radiation comes in two main types: UV-A and UV-B rays.
 UV-C radiation also exists.
 However, our atmosphere does such a great job of blocking it that it poses no real threat to us.

 UV-A and UV-B radiation do make it through, though most UV-B rays are blocked by the Earth’s atmosphere.
-Those that sneak by are the source of snow blindness, many skin issues, and our ability to naturally defend ourselves against illness.
+Those that do cause problems such as snow blindness and many skin issues.

 UV-A rays penetrate our atmosphere easily and cause: